TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 Time values send PowerOff *ot*num or *oT*num or Restart *rt*num or *rT*num where num 0 = 6000 second (100 minutes)
 1 = 30 second (x100 for T) to 9 = 300 second (x100 for T).
 (6) Calibration Enable: Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after a restart to ON or OFF.
-NOT READY YET- DO NOT USE
 (7) LCD Orientation 180 degree change: Send the macro *ro* with the built-in keyboard - the USB cable will then be on the opposite side.
+NOT READY YET- DO NOT USE.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra